Skip to content

 In Simple Terms

-Wire bonding is the oldest and still most common first-level interconnect in semiconductor packaging.
-It joins the bond pads on a silicon die to the…
+Wire bonding is the oldest and still most widely used first-level interconnect in semiconductor packaging.
+It joins the bond pads on a silicon die to…

 Explore the Full Glossary